Prohelion/prohelion.github.io/docs/Profinity/Elmar_Solar_MPPT.md

 title: Elmar Solar MPPT
 ---

-## Elmar Solar MPPT
+# Elmar Solar MPPT

-Elmar Solar some of the worlds most efficient Peak Power Trackers (MPPT).
+Elmar Solar produces some of the worlds most efficient Peak Power Trackers (MPPT).
 These trackers are used to optimize the power output of Solar Arrays.
 You can purchase Elmar Solar MPPT devices through the [Prohelion](https://www.prohelion.com) website.

-You can manage an Elmar Solar MPPT using Profinity by adding a new Elmar MPPT tracker through your [Profile](Profiles.md) and once the MPPT is available right mouse clicking on the item will show you a menu option for the 'Elmar MPPT Dashboard'.
+You can manage an Elmar Solar MPPT using Profinity by adding a new Elmar Solar MPPT tracker to your [Profile](Profiles.md).
+Once the MPPT has been added to your profile, the Elmar Solar MPPT dashboard will be available in the sidebar.

 <figure markdown>
 ![Elmar Solar MPPT](images/elmar_mppt.png)